Floyd Mayweather Jr.: 2018 SEC settlement

 In November 2018, together with DJ Khaled, Mayweather agreed to a total settlement of $750,000 with the Securities and Exchange Commission (SEC) for failing to disclose payments accepted from issuers of initial coin offerings, including a personal $100,000 promotional payment from beleaguered cryptocurrency firm Centra Tech Inc., whose co-founders were indicted for fraud in May 2018.
 According to the SEC, "they are its first cases involving charges for violating rules on touting investments in so-called initial coin offerings, or ICOs."
 As part of the settlement, Mayweather undertook to forgo any endorsement or promotional agreement with a securities participant for three years.

 2022 EthereumMax lawsuit

 In January 2022, in a class-action lawsuit filed against the cryptocurrency company EthereumMax that alleged the company is a pump and dump scheme, Mayweather was named as a defendant along with media personality Kim Kardashian, former NBA player Paul Pierce, and other celebrities for promoting the EthereumMax token on their social media accounts.
 In December 2022, Central California U.S. District Court Judge Michael W. Fitzgerald dismissed the lawsuit on the basis that the claims were insufficiently supported given heightened pleading standards for fraud.

+2026 fraud and theft allegations

+In June 2026, Mayweather was reported to be facing two felony charges in Nevada stemming from an alleged December 2024 incident in which he purchased a $200,000 luxury watch in Las Vegas using a check from a Wells Fargo account that prosecutors claimed had insufficient funds.
+The charges included one count of felony theft involving property valued at more than $100,000 and one count of drawing or passing a check with intent to defraud.
+According to court filings, Mayweather was alleged to have obtained the watch knowing the check would not be honored, and the complaint was filed after the retailer's representatives initially attempted to resolve the issue privately and allow repayment, but proceeded with legal action after failing to receive payment or responses.
+Mayweather's attorney denied any intent to defraud.
+If convicted, he faced potential penalties of up to four years' imprisonment for the fraud-related offence and up to twenty years for the felony theft charge, in addition to possible fines and restitution.